The 38-credit Biomedical Forensic Sciences Program curriculum is comprised of three main topics of study:

 Elective courses emphasize biomedical specialties related to forensic science.
 These courses provide students with in-depth knowledge of various topics such as death investigation, anthropology and anatomy.
 In addition, several electives provide advanced training in topics covered in core courses.
 A minimum of 8 elective course credits are required.

-Explore the full Schedule of Classes offered by the Division of GMS.
+Explore the full Schedule of Classes offered by GMS.